ZeroX-Games/eth-denver/backend/README.md

 }
 ```

 You can change the attributes, collection address, and even your chain id.
-The default chain IDs are base sepolia, arb sepolia, and Linea georli.
+The default chain IDs are base sepolia, arb sepolia, and Linea Goerli.

 _please pay attention to send the correct chain id while you are sending an update!_